nemethviktor/GeoTagNinja/readme.md

 - Altitude: in some cases the API returns 32K or negative 32K as an altitude.
 Those are being blanked out.
 - Pressing Get From Web in Edit mode will always query the lat/long data for the file as in the main listview (the main page, in less geeky terms.).
 This is a feature.
 The assumption is that you aren't going to change coordinates manually by typing stuff in and _then_ query data.
 It's a lot more likely you'll change stuff using the map.
 - Time Zones (in the Edit File) are left as blank on open regardless of what the stored value is.
 There is no Exif Tag for TZ but only "Offset", which is something like "+01:00".
 As there is no indication for neither TZ nor DST per se I can't ascertain that  "+01:00" was in fact say BST rather than CET, one being DST the other not.
 Either adjust manually or pull from web - the combination of coordinates + createDate would decisively inform the program of the real TZ value.
+- See my comment above re: the app being unsigned and SmartScreen getting derpy once in a while.
+On top of that...
 	- If you have Avast running or some other nightmare that tries to capture iframes within apps the app will most likely crash sooner rather than later, at least on the first run.
 I *think* it should be okay afterwards.
+	- I've seen once (and only once) ESET being silly about the app.
+Tbh no idea as to why.
+While I'd say the source code is open for public viewing and building it is probably clearer to just say: the app isn't tracking or recording your data and isn't doing anything that's not strictly related to its function.
+If I ever were to include any tracking (no such plans for the forseeable future), it'd be entirely anonomymised anyway.

 ## Building & Testing

-There "tends to be" an alpha-version stored [on my public Google Drive](https://drive.google.com/file/d/18iI77SIdrIv-joOtyT0-MzqOVtB5OgM0/view?usp=share_link).
-This is not really a maintained location and by definition the version is likely to be messier than the published ones.
-It may even happen that this version is actually older than the published one (I don't always upload here but only when someone opens a ticket and I'd like them to test a change)
-On that note there is a dev branch that feeds the link above more or less.
-It's manual and I only do it when there is a request or something to do/share with people.
-There is currently no preset release cycle.
-I don't expect one to happen in a systematic way.

 If you want to build the project probably use Visual Studio - I used v2022 Community.
 Instead of downloading the source code as zip please pull from Git, you can do that via VS if you want.
 There are 2 parts to the project.
 One is the "main" the other is the installer.
 You'll generally have problems w/ the installer bcs it hasn't been pushed to git so it's going to be missing that half.
 For the "main" project you should be okay without anything separate.
 It has worked ok for me on a blank VM when pulled from Git.
 Just build and F5/run.

+There is currently no preset release cycle.
+I don't expect one to happen in a systematic way.
+There is a `development` branch as mentioned above for people that like to live dangerously.

 ## Pull Requests